 There is a fine line with print.
 Too early and people forget about it.
 Too late and they’ve already made plans.

-Start talking about important events or opportunities in your bulletin 4-5 weeks before your event.
+Start talking about important events or opportunities in your bulletin four to five weeks before your event.
 Letting people know details and filling in information.

-Make it easy for your church to invite friends by providing flyers or invite cards 3-4 weeks before your event.
+Make it easy for your church to invite friends by providing flyers or invite cards three to four weeks before your event.
 This gives them time to make connections and saves them the embarrassment of forgetting details.

 At the same time, send a postcard to your church family.
 Reiterate the details and let them know about the invitations for their friends.
 This reminds those who’ve been at church and informs those who’ve missed recently.

 Your goal is to deliver information but also to hint at what to expect.
 Set the tone for them so they know what they’re getting in to.
 If it’s a serious event than speak more seriously if a lighthearted opportunity than be fun.